-Our mantra of prevention is better than cure is at the heart of everything we do.
+Our mantra of prevention is better than cure, it is at the heart of everything we do.
 We will therefore continue to manage risk in our diverse communities by working closely with our partners and local community groups.
 The District Team is therefore fully committed to supporting the wider Calderdale Community Safety Partnership (CSP) in making the Borough safer.
 The scope of this partnership covers crime, anti-social behaviour, drug and alcohol misuse, reducing re-offending and reducing the risk to vulnerable groups.

 I am extremely proud to present this Action Plan at a time when dwelling fires and the incidence of arson are at their lowest ever level in Calderdale.
 While we celebrate this success there is no room for complacency.